ICO Issues New Direct Marketing Guide

 The same principles apply for marketing texts, emails and faxes etc – consent is required and the option to easily opt-out must be included and actioned when requested.

-The Direct Marketing Guide is a great way of familiarising yourself with your obligations as an individual and as a company.
-To this extent, we strongly recommend that you take the time to read it and understand its implications, since there seems little doubt that the rules and laws regarding DPA and PECR are only going to get tighter and the actions taken against those who flout the laws are only going to get stronger, as we head towards GDPR.
+The Direct Marketing Guide is a great way of familiarizing yourself with your obligations as an individual and as a company.
+To this extent, we strongly recommend that you take the time to read it and understand its implications since there seems little doubt that the rules and laws regarding DPA and PECR are only going to get tighter and the actions were taken against those who flout the laws are only going to get stronger, as we head towards GDPR.